craigfisk/portfolio/README.md

 - [Capitalizing on Clinique Sales Associates at Macys With ML](https://github.com/craigfisk/portfolio#Capitalizing-on-Clinique-Sales-Associates-at-Macys-With-ML)<br />
 - [Appendix](https://github.com/craigfisk/portfolio#Appendix)<br />

+Note: The following essays were generated on bard.google.com using detailed prompts I supplied, re-written to cut wordiness and convert Latinate nouns and adjectives to verb constructions where possible, expediting writing on topics I am familiar with through past work.

 ## Market Segmentation Using Unsupervised Machine Learning

 ![children at play](assets/img/pexels-photo-8613146_cropped.jpeg)